 When your freezer becomes overtaken with summer crops you learn to experiment with preserving.
 Jams and jellies soon become boring.
 One of the ways I have experimented with preserving my blueberry crop is drying.
+With dried blueberries, or blueberry powder in the freezer, I can have blueberry flavor all year long!

 What can you do with blueberry powder?